-Hundred of thousands of northern elephant seals lived in the Pacific Ocean before hunters slaughtered them for their blubber, which was rendered into lamp oil.
+Hundreds of thousands of northern elephant seals lived in the Pacific Ocean before hunters slaughtered them for their blubber, which was rendered into lamp oil.
 By the late 1800s, the only remaining colony—fewer than 100 seals—lived on Mexico's Guadalupe Island.
 To save them, the Mexican government gave protected status to northern elephant seals in 1922.
 A few years later, when elephant seals began appearing in Southern California waters, the United States gave the seals the same protection.
 As a result, the population of northern elephant seals is about 160,000—an example of the importance of protective status and marine sanctuaries in the conservation of our oceans.

-Elephant seals, like other mammals, must replace old skin and hair.
+- Elephant seals, like other mammals, must replace old skin and hair.
 Most animals shed hairs year-round, but elephant seals do it all at once.
 Once each year, the animals come ashore and shed the first layer of skin and their fur.
 The skin and fur come off in sheets as new skin and fur replace the old.

 - Northern elephant seals are the only mammals known to make two migrations each year.
 After the breeding season (from December through March on Californian and Mexican beaches), they migrate to feeding grounds in the northern Pacific Ocean.
 They return to warmer waters to molt, then migrate back to feeding areas until the next breeding season.
 They travel about 21,000 total miles (33,800 km).

-Northern elephant seals return to the same beaches year after year during the breeding season.
+- Northern elephant seals return to the same beaches year after year during the breeding season.
 The males arrive at the rookeries first, ready to battle each other to decide who will be dominant and have land rights for a harem of females, which arrive later.
 Fighting is fierce, but the males are protected by a pink "chest shield" formed from keratinized skin.
 Several days after their arrival, the females give birth to their pups, which nurse for about four weeks and gain 10 pounds (4.5 kg) a day.

-About 24 days into the weaning period, females mate and then abruptly go to sea.
+- About 24 days into the weaning period, females mate and then abruptly go to sea.
 They leave behind their pups, which must learn to swim and forage on their own before they too leave the beaches.
 Breeding, defending territory, birthing and caring for pups are all so intense that the elephant seals fast while on the rookeries, using stored blubber for nutrition and energy.